All Episodes

 Over 20 some are people, other people have been killed.

-We're gonna talk about this with the pastor, lead pastor of Resurrection Houston, which was George Floyd's church.
+We're going to talk about this with the pastor, lead pastor of Resurrection Houston, which was George Floyd's church.

 His pastor will join us later in the program.

-We're gonna talk about the lack of training with some police uh departments and how that can go a long way in terms of helping people uh better understand uh number one, the human anatomy.
+Also, my sensei, sensei Glenn, we're going to talk about the lack of training with some police departments and how that can go a long way in terms of helping people better understand, number one, the human anatomy so something like this never happens again.

 You know, some people are saying, well, Hannity, he advocated getting a different kind of gun, a non-lethal gun to shoot people.